 A Note About Gold Pans

-Believe it or not, but every gold prospector from beginners to pros has a gold pan in their gold prospecting kit.
-Today, the most common type of gold pan are the 12 to 14 inch plastic gold pans.
-These are very popular for several reasons:
+Every gold prospector, from beginners to experts, has a gold pan in their gold prospecting kit.
+In the old days, prospectors would use literal cooking pans!
+But today, the most common type of gold pan are the 12 to 14 inch plastic gold pans.
+These gold pans are very popular for several reasons:

 - Color: The color of the plastic gold pan is usually black or dark green, which happens to be the best to see gold against.

 - Riffles: The plastic gold pans have riffles, or little ridges, built into the pan and are designed to help trap the gold.

 - Weight: Plastic gold pans are much lighter than their metal counterparts.